 To send a job to Spectrum, click on the Send menu at the top of the job page, then click the "Send Job to Spectrum" entry that corresponds to the Spectrum connection that you want to use.
 (Under most circumstances, you will have only one Spectrum connection, but it's possible to create multiple Spectrum integrations if your ServiceTrade account needs to integrate with multiple Spectrum instances).

 If the sync is successful:

-Job items and appointment scheduling details are NOT currently synced to Spectrum through this process.
-However, you can choose to sync Material and Other Charge items to Spectrum during job completion in ServiceTrade.
+- Material and Other Charge Items - You can choose to sync Material and Other Charge items to Spectrum only during job completion in ServiceTrade.

 If the sync fails:

 A comment with details about the failure is added to the job, and a warning appears on the ServiceTrade dashboard.
 More information about common sync failure errors that you may experience, and instructions for fixing them, are in this support article.